Manish-S-Patil/AR-project/AR-project-backend/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the troubleshooting section above
+- Check the troubleshooting section
 - Review the API documentation
+- Test with the provided examples

 ---